Skip to main content

 Then run:

-You should see the goodbye message in the console.
+You should see the goodbye message in the logs.

 Next Steps